 - specialist equipment, for example a computer if you need one because of your disability

 - non-medical helpers, for example a British Sign Language (BSL) interpreter or specialist note taker

-- extra travel to attend your course or placement because of your disability
+- extra travel money to help you attend your course or placement because of your disability eg taxi

 - other disability-related study support, for example having to print additional copies of documents for proof-reading.

 Applying for DSA

 These are the steps you can expect to take when applying for the Disabled Students' Allowances (DSA):

 - Fill in your DSA application

 - Book and attend a study needs assessment (only after being asked to do so by the Student Finance organisation)